 Do you have 10 years or less running a farm?
 Are you aspiring to start your own farm?

 Take our Beginning Farmer Survey to tell us about you and sign up for SEMAP’s Beginning Farmer & Rancher mail list.
-By signing up, SEMAP will be able to offer additional help through our Beginning Farmer emails, such as reduced price tickets to our conference and other educational events.
+SEMAP will be able to offer additional help through our Beginning Farmer emails, such as reduced price tickets to our conference and other educational events.

 SEMAP provides numerous opportunities for Southeastern Massachusetts farmers to grow their business and agricultural knowledge.
 SEMAP staff can offer individualized assistance on topics ranging from social media, print design, labor regulations, press releases, and much more.
 We also provide referrals and funding to support farms in meeting one-on-one with outside professionals with a wide variety of expertise, including graphic designers, accountants, web developers, business advisors, financial consultants, other farmers, and more.

 Request a consultation!

 Below are some of the areas in which we can assist you.
 If you have a need in one of these areas – or have an idea that’s not listed here – please reach out to us!
 Fill out our Online Request Form to let us know what type of assistance you’re looking for, and we’ll do our best to connect you with professionals who can assist you.

 Marketing and Branding